 Also, understand that older leaves (bottom leaves) will naturally fade and fall.
 This is not a cause for concern.
 Simply remove them when they start to fade.

 Is Strobilanthes Shield Considered Toxic or Poisonous?

-Anecdotal evidence suggests that the sap of Persian Shield may be irritating to skin.
+Generally speaking, members of the Acanthaceae family are non-toxic.
+However, anecdotal evidence suggests that the sap of the Persian Shield may be irritating to the skin.

-More on: Is Persian Shield Plant Poisonous?
+Related: Is Persian Shield Plant Poisonous?

 Is The Persian Strobilanthes Considered Invasive?

 There is no indication that this plant is invasive, even in very conducive climates.

 Persian Shield makes an excellent houseplant both indoors and outdoors year-round in any climate.

 This pretty purple plant is a great choice for a rain garden, as a colorful addition to an outdoor garden, and as an excellent plant in persistently damp, shady areas in the landscape.